Who is the course for?

 Many of our learners study for free with a "Fee Waiver" when they are in receipt of qualifying benefits or studying a first full Level 2 or Level 3 qualification and meet age restrictions.
 If you are not entitled to a "Fee Waiver" you may be entitled to receive Learner Support Funds to help with

-paying your course fees, or if you are aged over 23 and planning to study at Level 3 or 4 you will be able to apply for a 24+ Loan that cover all of your course costs.
+paying your course fees, or if you are aged 24 or over and planning to study a full Level 3 or 4 qualification you may be able to apply for a 24+ Loan that covers all of your course costs.
 Higher Education learners are entitled to apply for HE Loans that cover the cost of tuition.
 In addition, depending on your chosen

 course of study and individual circumstances, you may be entitled to a maintenance loan.